awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-storage-capacity.md

 Deploying this solution builds the following resources in the AWS Cloud\.

-![\[Architecture diagram of the solution to automatically increase the storage capacity of an Amazon FSx for Windows File Server file system.\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/images/auto-storage-increase-architecture.png)
+![\[Architecture diagram of the solution to automatically increase the storage capacity of an FSx for Windows File Server file system.\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/images/auto-storage-increase-architecture.png)

 The diagram illustrates the following steps: